tzimasak/gym-airsim/README.md

 <br/><br/><br/>

 # Acknowledgement
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
-This publication reflects the authors’ views only.
+This work was supported by the European Union's Horizon 2020 Research and Innovation Program ([OpenDR Project](https://opendr.eu) ) under Grant 871449.
+This publication reflects the authors' views only.
 The European Commission is not responsible for any use that may be made of the information it contains.